trendmicro/tm-v1/README.md

 ### Support

-Supports will be provided through the community.
-As this is an OSS project but not a formal Trend Micro product, formal product support is not applied.
+Support will be provided through the community.
+This is an OSS project and not a formal Trend Micro product, so formal product support is not applied.

 ## About